 Skip to main content

 Once connected, your AI tool can call any of these tools.
 You do not need to invoke them manually — the client discovers them and chooses the right tool based on your questions.
 Tools read from Finta storage (requires Storage Mode).
 High-volume tools support filters and pagination via cursor parameters in the tool schema.
-Most tools are read-only; a small set of write tools let your assistant categorize transactions and manage your spending categories.
-Finta MCP never moves money, opens or closes accounts, or changes your bank connections or destinations.
+Most tools are read-only; a small set of write tools let your assistant categorize transactions, manage your spending categories, and manage manual accounts.
+Finta MCP never moves money or changes your bank connections or destination settings.

 Read tools